RecloudTech/recloud-wiki/docs/gml-launcher/about.md

 ---
 sidebar_position: 1
 ---
-# О проекте
+# About the Project

-Информация об инфраструктуре для игровых проектов Minecraft Gml Backend.
+Information about the infrastructure for Minecraft game projects using Gml Backend.

-## Краткий обзор
+## Overview
-Gml представляет собой совокупность серверных и клиентских библиотек, разработанных с использованием современных технологий, таких как C#, TypeScript, DotNET 8, Net standard 2.1, Minimal APIs, Docker, Docker compose, React.
+Gml is a set of server and client libraries developed using modern technologies such as C#, TypeScript, .NET 8, .NET Standard 2.1, Minimal APIs, Docker, Docker Compose, and React.
-Эти технологии обеспечивают высокую производительность, кроссплатформенность и удобство в разработке и использовании.
+These technologies provide high performance, cross-platform compatibility, and ease of development and use.

-## Основные возможности
+## Key Features

-### 1. Кроссплатформенность
+### 1. Cross-Platform
-Gml поддерживает развертывание на различных операционных системах, обеспечивая универсальность и легкость в использовании.
+Gml supports deployment on various operating systems, ensuring versatility and ease of use.

-### 2. Инфраструктура для Minecraft
+### 2. Minecraft Infrastructure
-Gml предоставляет необходимые инструменты для создания и управления игровыми клиентами и профилями вашего проекта Minecraft.
+Gml provides the necessary tools for creating and managing game clients and profiles for your Minecraft project.

-### 3. Современные технологии
+### 3. Modern Technologies

-Применение новейших технологий, таких как C#, DotNET 8, Net standard 2.1, Minimal APIs, Docker и ASP.NET.
+Uses the latest technologies such as C#, .NET 8, .NET Standard 2.1, Minimal APIs, Docker, and ASP.NET.

-### 4. Гибкость и расширяемость
+### 4. Flexibility and Extensibility
-Gml разработан с учетом гибкости и возможности расширения, что позволяет легко адаптировать его под различные потребности и требования проектов.
+Gml is designed with flexibility and extensibility in mind, making it easy to adapt to the diverse needs and requirements of different projects.